ydixon/yolo_v3/README.md

 &#8226; Weight Loading				&#8226; Bounding Box Drawing &#8226; IOU - Jaccard Overlap				&#8226; Non-max suppression (NMS)
 </pre>
+### Data_Augmentation.ipynb
+Simple demo of [imgaug](https://github.com/aleju/imgaug) augmentations functions such as Gaussian Noises, blurring, sharpening effect, etc. This notebook will also introduce a **Compose** class that allows us to construct sequences of data-transforms.
+The applications of techniques in this notebook could be found in **COCODataset.ipynb** and **CVATDataset.ipynb**.

+**TODO: Random Crop, Rotation, Random Flip**
 ### COCODataset.ipynb
 Shows how to parse the COCO dataset that follows the format that was used in the original darknet implementation .
 <pre>